 My Father’s Gun: Newt Dobbs

-Yes, this Elton John song is a departure from the “love” theme, except that the song is about the love of a father for a son.
+This Elton John song is a departure from my love theme in these posts, except that the song is about the love of a father for a son.
 In the end, Newt gets his grandfather’s pocket watch, his father’s horse, his father’s gun, and his father’s cattle ranch.
 Everything but his father’s name.